This tender cube steak and gravy is one of my favorite comfort food meals. These beef steaks are fork-tender, savory, and delicious (and easy too)!

 There is something extra delicious about fork-tender meat if you ask me.
 Of course, I love a good steak, but slow-cooked meat that melts in your mouth is a different kind of treat.
 Also, add in rice and gravy, and I’m in heaven!
 I have loved rice and gravy for as long as I can remember, so it may be a bit of nostalgia for my childhood and Southern food.
 However, if you are more of mashed potatoes and gravy fan, then definitely make some potatoes to go with it instead.

 Cooking Cube Steak and Gravy

 The best way to cook cube steak is to coat it and fry it.
-Cube steak is a quick-cooking, juicy, and flavorful dinner ideal for a weekday.
+It is a quick-cooking, juicy, and flavorful dinner ideal for a weekday.
 The best kind of Southern comfort meal is this!
-Cube steak is from the top or bottom round of beef, which is often a tough cut of meat.
+The cubes are from the top or bottom round of beef, which is often a tough cut of meat.
 It is usually top round or top sirloin that has been flattened.
 It has a good flavor and is reasonably priced.
 The butcher will flatten and pound the flesh to make it soft.
 It cuts easily and cooks fast.

 Cubed Steak An Economical Dinner

 A quick, simple, and economical dinner offer to your family is cubed steak with onion gravy.
 Steaks cut into cubes are floured and cooked in a skillet.
 In addition to a huge sliced onion, a packet of dry onion soup mix adds tones of onion flavor to the gravy that tops this country-style steak.
 You can prepare this dinner quickly.
 These are ideal and delicious meals.
 Serve with rice, Amish egg noodles, or fluffy mashed potatoes.